-A housing needs survey was offered in Spanish and English on the County website.
+A housing needs survey was offered in Spanish and English on the County website while staff were drafting the Housing Element.
 Links to the survey were sent to the County's Housing Element listserv, posted to various online newsletters and in flyers in San Lorenzo Village and along the East 14th Street and Mission Boulevard corridor in Ashland and Cherryland.

 The survey received 52 responses, as shown in Table F-3.
+In addition,

-In addition, 294 potential responders clicked through to the survey; while they did not complete the survey or did not intentionally click on the link, these 242 users read more about the Housing Element process.
+294 potential responders clicked through to the survey; while they did not complete the survey or did not intentionally click on the link, these 242 users read more about the Housing Element process.